romm27/unity-visual-novel-framework/README.md

 ## Important!

-> Note: Currently, there is an issue where even Arcs without dialogue must have an empty **Scene Voices** entry that matches the Arc index in order for the VNP scripts to compile correctly.
+> Note: Currently, there is an issue where even Arcs without dialogue must have an empty **Scene Voices** entry that matches the Arc index, in order for the VNP scripts to compile correctly.

 ## Notes